-On December 5, 2022, a Brussels court commenced the trial of 10 men who are accused of being members of an ISIS cell that carried out the March 2016 Brussels bombings.
+On July 25, 2023, a Brussels court convicted Salah Abdeslam, Mohamed Abrini, and six others of complicity in the March 2016 Brussels bombings.
 The court also convicted Oussama Atar, Osama Krayem, Ali El Haddad Asufi, and Bilal El Makhoukhi.
 Two men, a Tunisian and a Rwandan, were cleared of murder but were convicted of taking part in terrorist activities, along with the other six.
 Brothers Smail and Ibrahim Farisi were cleared of all charges.
 The sentencing phase of the trial is expected to begin in September 2023.
 The March 2016 attacks—in which two suicide bombers launched attacks at Brussels’ Zaventem airport and another struck the city’s metro system—killed 32 people in total.
-Eight of the defendants are accused of supporting a terrorist cell or supplying the Brussels attackers with weapons and logistical assistance.
-If convicted, nine of the men will be sentenced to life imprisonment, and the other faces a 10-year sentence.
-The ringleader of the bombings, Oussama Atar, was allegedly a senior figure in ISIS’s intelligence service.
-Atar will be tried in absentia as he purportedly died while fighting in Syria in 2017.
-Among the defendants for the 2016 bombings is Salah Abdelslam, a French citizen who was also involved in the November 2015 Paris attacks that killed 130 and wounded more than 350.
-The defendants first had their preliminary hearing on September 12, where Abdeslam refused to take the stand as he claimed the glass-enclosed cubicles used in the trial prevented the defendants from being able to effectively speak with their lawyers.
-The trial is expected to last until June 2023.
-On December 12, six defendants refused to attend the bombing trial due to unfair security measures which included two strip searches a day.
-(Sources: Euro News, Agence France Presse, Sky News, National)
+Eight of the defendants were accused of supporting a terrorist cell or supplying the Brussels attackers with weapons and logistical assistance.
+Atar, the ringleader of the bombings, was allegedly a senior figure in ISIS’s intelligence service.
+Atar was tried in absentia as he purportedly died while fighting in Syria in 2017.
+During the defendants’ first preliminary hearing on September 12, 2022, Abdeslam refused to take the stand as he claimed the glass-enclosed cubicles used in the trial prevented the defendants from being able to effectively speak with their lawyers.
+On December 12, six defendants refused to attend the bombing trial due to unfair security measures, which included two strip searches a day.
+(Sources: BBC News, Reuters, Politico, Euro News, Agence France Presse, Sky News, National)